MadPanCake/docusaurus/docs/custom_items.md

     accessory: true
 ```

-As you can see, I have specified the name, item type, custom model data (so the item can have it's own custom texture) and wrote a short lore description.
+As you can see, I have specified the name, item type, custom model data (so the item can have its own custom texture) and wrote a short lore description.
 But the most important things are down below, the `health` and `regeneration` statistics are applied on the player when he's wearing the accessory.

 #### ⚙️ Available attributes: